MrPig91/PSChiaPlotter/README.md

 Add-Content -Path $profile.CurrentUserAllHosts -Value $addToProfile
 ```

 If you get an error stating "Add-Content : Could not find a part of the path "C:\Users\yourUSERNAME\Documents\WindowsPowerShell\profile.ps1"."
-Then you made need to create and missing folders in that path.
+Then you made need to create any missing folders in that path.

 If you want a very basic chia scripting file for parallel plotting with delays you can use the one below.
 Chia.exe directory must be added to $ENV:Path as shown below.
 ```Powershell